Tim Collins (baseball): Chicago Cubs

 On February 6, 2019, Collins signed a minor league deal with the Minnesota Twins that included an invitation to spring training.
 He was released prior to the start of the season on March 22.

 On March 24, 2019, Collins signed a major league contract with the Chicago Cubs.
 Collins was designated for assignment by the Cubs on June 19, following the promotion of Adbert Alzolay.
 On July 23, the Cubs selected Collins' contract.
 Collins was designated again on July 26 following the acquisition of Derek Holland.
 He elected free agency on August 1.

 Cincinnati Reds

 On August 4, 2019, Collins signed a minor league contract with the Cincinnati Reds organization.
 In five appearances for the Triple–A Louisville Bats, he logged a 6.75 ERA with three strikeouts across four innings pitched.
 Collins elected free agency on November 4.

 Colorado Rockies

 On February 5, 2020, Collins signed a minor league deal with the Colorado Rockies.
 On July 27, Collins announced he was opting out of the season due to the COVID-19 pandemic.
 He became a free agent on November 2.

+On January 12, 2026, it was reported that Collins would be attempting a comeback.